muqeetmohd/TextToSQL/README.md

-# World Bank SQL Agent 🌍
+# SQL Agent - Query data using Natural Language

 An advanced AI-powered natural language interface for querying World Bank databases using LangChain, OpenAI, and semantic search techniques.